What activities might my child do?

 What is a Forest School?

 Forest schools can be found in many parts of the world and are gaining in popularity all over Canada.
 Some Forest Schools are outside 100%, others have an indoor option but aim to spend most time outdoors.
 Forest schools are typically child-centered, interest-led and place-based.
+The UK Forest School Association has 6 guiding principles.
 Children are provided with the opportunity to build an ongoing relationship to the land through regular visits to the same location.
 Educators present mini-lessons when children show interest in learning more about a topic.
 Using inquiry-based teaching styles, teachers prompt children to ask why and foster the development of the child’s own critical thinking skills.
 Children spend a large portion of program time engaged in valuable unstructured play.

 What is child-led learning?